shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-Generate a thumbnail image for the video at a specific point from the timeline.
+Generate a thumbnail image for the video or image at a specific point from the timeline.

 ### Properties